-ZIPPORAH THOMPSON + RICHARD FEASTER
+ZIPPORAH THOMPSON + RICHARD FEASTER: TEXTUREXTRA

-Zeitgeist Gallery / 516 Hagan St., #100 May 4, 2019 - June 29, 2019 (Reception: May 4 6:00pm - 8:00pm)
+Zeitgeist Gallery / 516 Hagan St., #100 May 4 - June 29th (Reception: May 4 6:00pm - 8:00pm)

 Zipporah Thompson, Richard Feaster

-She received her MFA from the University of Georgia and her BFA from the University of North Carolina Charlotte.
-Her work has been featured in a number of print and online publications.
-She has shown at the Zuckerman Museum of Art, Trestle Gallery in Brooklyn, Rogue Space in Chelsea, the Georgia Museum of Art, and Whitespace Gallery in Atlanta, GA, as well as a host of other venues and spaces.
+Thompson received her MFA from the University of Georgia and her BFA from the University of North Carolina Charlotte.
+Her work has been featured in Sculpture Magazine and Art Papers, amongst others.
+She has shown at the Zuckerman Museum of Art, Trestle Gallery in Brooklyn, Rogue Space in Chelsea, Gallery 400 in Chicago, IL, and Whitespace Gallery in Atlanta, GA, as well as a host of other venues and spaces.
 Her work is included in numerous private collections.

-Zipporah Camille Thompson is represented by Whitespace Gallery in Atlanta, GA.
+Thompson is represented by Whitespace Gallery in Atlanta, GA.

-Feaster is represented by Zeitgeist Gallery.
+Feaster is represented by Zeitgeist Gallery in Nashville, TN.

 image: Zipporah Camille Thompson, Prism Projection II (2018)